djoek/Panix/README.md

 ## Acknowledgements

-Thanks to Maarten for coming up with the name
+Thanks to MaartenD for coming up with the name